 Another beautiful world class golf course situated next to the Le Meridien Hotel at Tanah Lot.
 The Nirwana Bali Golf Club is located in the Tabanan Regency, on the island's west coast.
 Former British Open champion Greg Norman designed this championship course.
 Blessed with one of Asia's most visually arresting settings, the Nirwana Bali Golf Club plays through rice paddies, tropical forest, gardens and creeks.

 Elephant Safari Park

-The Elephant Safari Park was officially opened by the Minister of Tourism in the year 2000 after three years of development.
+The Elephant Safari Park was officially opened by the Minister of Tourism in 2000 after three years of development.
 An official Member of the World Zoo Association, the Park meets International Standards for animal care and is set in more than 2 hectares of exotic landscaped botanical gardens, surrounded by national forest.
-Acclaimed as the World's Best Elephant Park by Steve Irwin, facilities iinclude a full Reception and Information Centre, a comprehensive Museum, with a large collection of Elephant memorabilia and the only Mammoth Skeleton in South East Asia.
+Acclaimed as the World's Best Elephant Park by Steve Irwin, facilities include a full Reception and Information Centre, a comprehensive Museum, with a large collection of Elephant memorabilia and the only Mammoth Skeleton in Southeast Asia.

 Back to Bali Travel Insurance page.